Cognigy/Documentation/docs/en/docs/voicegateway/references/verbs-hooks/dial.md

 }
 ```

-When multiple endpoints are mentioned in the `target` array, all the endpoints are dialed at the same time (also known as simring or blast outdial).
+When multiple endpoints are mentioned in the `target` array, all the endpoints are dialed at the same time (also known as simring or blast dial).
 The call will be connected to the first endpoint that answers the call or completes a call screening application, as specified in the `confirmHook` property.

 There are several types of endpoints that you can dial: